Low-Level API

-I'm not going into full detail of the low-level api here since it is fully documented in the api Documentation.
+This section does not go into full detail of the low-level API since it is fully documented in the API documentation.

 The binary_benchmark_group! is also a struct now, the BinaryBenchmarkGroup.